Tapping Reeve House and Litchfield Law School

 Hours

-The Litchfield History Museum and Tapping Reeve House and Litchfield Law School will close for the season after November 26, 2023.
-They will reopen April 27, 2024
+The Tapping Reeve House and Litchfield Law School is currently closed for the season

 Plan your visit today!